Brushless DC electric motor: Brush commutator

 In brushed motors this is done with a rotary switch on the motor's shaft called a commutator.
 It consists of a rotating cylinder or disc divided into multiple metal contact segments on the rotor.
 The segments are connected to conductor windings on the rotor.
 Two or more stationary contacts called brushes, made of a soft conductor such as graphite, press against the commutator, making sliding electrical contact with successive segments as the rotor turns.
 The brushes selectively provide electric current to the windings.
 As the rotor rotates, the commutator selects different windings and the directional current is applied to a given winding such that the rotor's magnetic field remains misaligned with the stator and creates a torque in one direction.

-Disadvantages of commutator

-The commutator has disadvantages that has led to a decline in use of brushed motors.
+The brush commutator has disadvantages that has led to a decline in use of brushed motors.
 These disadvantages are: